daos-stack/daos/src/control/README.md

 The provider package contains interface shims to the external environment, initially just to the Linux operating system.

-The system package encapsulates the concept of the DAOS system, and it's associated membership.
+The system package encapsulates the concept of the DAOS system, and its associated membership.

 ## Developer Documentation